Edit Content

 1. Break up your workouts into chunks.

 For starters, don’t feel like you have to do all your working out at once.
 Even breaking up your workouts into small 10-minute chunks throughout the day counts.
 Have a few minutes before your next conference call?
 Take a walk around the block, or try going up and down the stairs a few times.
 Running errands?
 Park your car in the furthest spot from the door to force yourself to walk even just a few more steps.
-Waiting for the microwave to heat up your dinner?
-Do 30-60 second bursts of squats or pushups.
+Waiting for the microwave to heat your dinner?
+Do 30-to 60-second bursts of squats or pushups.
 These activities may not seem like much on their own, but when you add them all up they can really make a difference.

 2. Start a walking group.

 Walking is one of the best low-impact workouts you can do.
-It’s easy, since you can do it pretty much anywhere, and you don’t really need any equipment – just grab your sneakers and get started.
+It’s easy since you can do it pretty much anywhere, and you don’t really need any equipment – just grab your sneakers and get started.
 What’s more, walking with a buddy keeps you more engaged throughout the exercise and will make your “workout” as easy as catching up with a friend.
 (Plus, you’ll get the emotional boost of some good social interaction!).
 Click here for tips on how to set up a walking group.

 3. Find an active hobby you love.

-Going to the gym not your thing?
+Going to the gym is not your thing?
 You don’t have to commit to a grueling workout that you hate.
 Try something different!
 Take up a tennis class, try your hand at golfing, or invest in a new bike.
 There are no hard rules for how you get your workout in, just find a way to move.
 Bonus: if you love doing it, you’ll be more inclined to continue.

 4. Try an alternative workout.

 Maybe you’re bored with your normal gym.
 Or you’re starting to feel unchallenged or unmotivated by what you’ve been doing.
-There are tons of new gyms out there that focus on new types of workout.
-Orange Theory, CorePower Yoga, Barre Workouts, Crossfit, Boxing Gyms, or even Dance Centers (tap dancing anyone?) are all different types of workouts that you might consider trying.
-Do a google search for what exists in your area and give one of them a call.
+There are tons of new gyms out there that focus on new types of workouts.
+Orange Theory, CorePower Yoga, Barre Workouts, CrossFit, Boxing Gyms, or even Dance Centers (tap dancing anyone?) are all different types of workouts that you might consider trying.
+Do a Google search for what exists in your area and give one of them a call.
 Many of these gyms offer a free trial period so that you’re able to check it out a few times before committing.

 5. Think outside the box.